What Is the Importance of Punctuality in a Student’s Life?

 Punctual people, whether professionals or students, always plan in advance and are clear about what they want from life.
 They have a long-term focus and vision.
 They will work toward achieving that, however difficult that may be.
 Top people in the business, sports, politics, and arts field are always punctual and that’s visible in their success.

 We all know that children follow adults in whatever they do.
 Unless you don’t set good examples, there’s no way you can expect children to follow you.
 You must set examples at home like going to bed on time, eating dinner at the same time every evening, getting up early every morning, so on and so forth.

 You must tell your children in clear terms that time is precious and once it’s lost, it’s lost forever.
-This will put in them a sense of respect for time.
-You should let them know the consequences of doing something late of delaying it.
+This will put in them a sense of respect for time and the importance of punctuality.
+You should let them know the consequences of doing something late or delaying it.

 Tell your child how being punctual is seen as a good virtue by people.
 Explain to them that people with punctuality are looked upon with integrity and are considered as bigger responsibilities— both in school and at workplaces.